 There are some women in the world who just seem unstoppable.
 Confident, caring, passionate, vivid, creative and hardworking – these people are one in a million.

 Pecoraro is a stunning woman with blonde hair and blue eyes.
 But just looking at her would give you no indication of the complex cultural and vocational aspects of her life.

-Pecoraro is an all around rock star, and has been vlogging about her weight loss journey to a dedicated crowd of YouTube subscribers for 5 years.
+Pecoraro is an all around rock star, and has been vlogging about her weight loss journey to a dedicated crowd of YouTube subscribers for many years.

 Born in Hawaii, she feels deeply connected to the culture and lifestyle there.